 2. Caribbean Basin Initiative.
 The administration's proposal to provide trade and certain tax incentives for economic development in the Caribbean Basisn made substantial progress in the 97th Congress, but still awaits final action.
-This is likely to be a priority item for the administration.
+This is likely to be a priority item for the administration; for act of 154 starts